My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 And they didn’t just make chocolates.

-Since heating water helped kill the water borne bacteria tea and coffee became popular ‘safe’ drinks but they were expensive… hot cocoa became the perfect health and cost solution, enjoyed by people of all ages and social classes.
+Since heating water helped kill the water borne bacteria tea and coffee became popular ‘safe’ drinks but they were expensive and not aligned with Quaker beliefs… hot cocoa, on the other hand, became the perfect health and cost solution enjoyed by people of all ages and social classes.

 Unfortunately, multinational giants have since taken over the Quaker confectionery companies.
 Nestlé took over Rowntree's in the 1980s.
 Cadbury took over Fry's only to be bought up by Mondelez International (then Kraft Foods) in 2010.
-Jon Martin makes the comment that “Quaker ethics are now historical footnotes for these vast corporations.”
+Jon Martin makes the observation at the end of his article (linked above) that “Quaker ethics are now historical footnotes for these vast corporations.”

 In 1886 Cocaine made its entrance into soda fountains via Coca-Cola, first formulated by chemist John Pembleton.
 For 18 years the soft drink contained 9 milligrams of cocaine per 7 ounce glass and a large dose of caffeine in each serve.
 Despite these two powerful ingredients Coca-Cola was considered an acceptable alternative to alcohol during the lead up to Prohibition.